-The Omarama clay cliffs were one of my favorite geological features and one of my favorite landscapes in New Zealand (and that is saying something considering some of the incredible places you can find there!).
+The Omarama clay cliffs are one of my favorite geological features and one of my favorite landscapes in New Zealand (and that is saying something considering some of the incredible places you can find there!).

 The main reasons to visit the cliffs are:

-- The wall of sharp pinnacles
+- The impressive wall of sharp pinnacles

-- The fact that it is located not far from the famous Lake Pukaki and Mount Cook, yet they are still a little off the beaten path thanks to the private land and unsealed road
+- The fact that they is located not far from the famous Lake Pukaki and Mount Cook, yet they are still a little off the beaten path thanks to the private land and unsealed road

 - And the views of the Mackenzie Basin from the walking track